Bank of Ireland Mortgages Conveyancing Panel Information

 The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Bank of Ireland Mortgages solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-My firm is listed on the Bank of Ireland Mortgages conveyancing panel and due to complete a purchase within the next few weeks.
-I can not locate a Mortgage Deed for the client to sign.
+My firm is listed on the Bank of Ireland Mortgages conveyancing panel and scheduled to complete a purchase shortly.
+My file does not contain a Legal Charge for the client to execute.
 Who do I contact at Bank of Ireland Mortgages to get a duplicate Deed?

-You need to contact Bank of Ireland Mortgages to obtain standard documents.
-The The Council of Mortgage Lenders Handbook has an explicit question for lenders to cite who to contact to obtain standard documents.
+You should get in touch with Bank of Ireland Mortgages to obtain standard documents.
+The CML Handbook contains a specific inquiry for lenders to set out who to contact to obtain standard documents.
 Bank of Ireland Mortgages in their Part 2’s state:

-Please remember to disclose your Bank of Ireland Mortgages conveyancing panel number.
+It helps to disclose the firm’s Bank of Ireland Mortgages conveyancing panel number.

 Find a Lawyer on the Bank of Ireland Mortgages Solicitor Panel